 Simple, but always deluxe in appearance.
-A gazebo-like this offers plenty of privacy and with its drapes for walls, quickly converts to a pool change room.
+A gazebo offers plenty of privacy and with its drapes for walls, quickly converts to a pool change room.

 Worried about dampness or just want something a little more modern than timber?
 You can get really great quality metal privacy fences that look fabulous.
 Contemporary and stylish, black metal fencing works just as well as black timber slats do.
 Visually, you can hardly tell the difference.

 DIY fencing ideas

 You don’t need to pay a large sum to a landscaping company to design your dream garden.
 You can easily make your outdoor spaces private and tranquil on a budget.
 But realistically you can only DIY so much.
 If you’re thinking of something more complicated than the odd trellis or shrubs in planters, you may want to hire a builder to help with construction.

-If you do decide to use a landscaping company, try to choose a company which is starting out as they are likely to be less expensive.
+If you do decide to use a landscaping company, try to choose a company that is starting out as they are likely to be less expensive.
 You will also save money if you buy all your plants yourself, then get someone in to help with the planting, mulching and regular lawn care.

 You may not want to start completely from scratch, and that’s where kits or pre-built panels are especially useful.
-The uniformity of the materials and the precision cutting means frame kits can appear more professional than other DIY fences.
+The uniformity of the materials and the precision cutting means frame kits appear more professional than DIY fences.
 Purchasing a pre-built frame kit still allows you to choose what material you will infill it with.
 For example, cedar, pine, cypress, bamboo, or a wonderfully exotic kind of wood for a conversation piece.

 25. Think outside the square